A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

 \paragraph{Transformer setup}

-To examine the benefit of temporal attention in settings with limited spatial information, we begin by comparing a simple MLP only against transformer-based models.
-Both are trained to predict the next value of the signal $u(x = 10, t)$.
-The MLP only uses the value at $u(x = 10, t_0)$ and attempts to predict $u(x = 10, t_1)$.
-The transformer model receives 5 delayed observations $\vect{u}(x=10,t_{1-5}) = \{u(x=10,t_{1}),u(x=10,t_{2}), \dots, u(x=10,t_5)\}$ as input tokens, process them via a single attention layer and predicts the next point in time $u(x=10,t_6)$.
+To examine the benefit of temporal attention in settings with limited spatial information, we begin by comparing a simple MLP-only baseline against Transformer-based models.
+Both are trained to predict the next value of the signal $u_{10}(t)=u(x_{10},t)$.
+The MLP uses only $u_{10}(t)$ and attempts to predict $u_{10}(t+\Delta t)$.
+The Transformer receives the delayed input window